MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/ingestiontimefunction.md

 ::: zone-end

-If the table does not have this policy defined, a null value is returned.
+If the table doesn't have this policy defined, a null value is returned.

-This function must be used in the context of an actual table in order to return the relevant data.
-(For example, it will return null for all records if it is invoked following a `summarize` operator).
+This function must be used in the context of an actual table to return the relevant data.
+For example, it will return null for all records if it's invoked following a `summarize` operator.

 **Syntax**